replikativ/konserve/README.md

 - calculate deltas and store base-value and edn patches, to allow fast small nested updates

 ## Changelog

+### 0.3.0-beta3
+- Wrap protocols in proper Clojure functions in the core namespace.
+- Implement assoc-in in terms of update-in
+- Introduce serialiasation protocol with the help of incognito

 ### 0.3.0-beta1
 - filestore: disable cache